Aviation in the New York metropolitan area: Airspace

-Regulations are in effect in the airspace where flight is permitted under visual flight rules (VFR), the East River VFR corridor and the Hudson River VFR corridor.
-The southern end of both begins at the Verrazano-Narrows Bridge.
-The corridor along the Hudson River allows VFR flight along the entire length between Manhattan and the New Jersey Hudson Waterfront north to the Alpine Tower, while that along the East River ends southwest of LGA airspace at the northern end of Roosevelt Island.
+Flights under visual flight rules (VFR) are allowed in the East River VFR corridor and the Hudson River VFR corridor, which extend north from the Verrazano-Narrows Bridge.
+The Hudson River corridor allows VFR flight between Manhattan and the New Jersey Hudson Waterfront north to the Alpine Tower just north of New York City.
+The East River corridor ends southwest of LGA airspace at the northern end of Roosevelt Island.

 As of 2014, about 1% of flights to the Port Authority-controlled airports use the Next Generation Air Transportation System, which relies on the Global Positioning System instead of radar.

 Major commercial airports

 John F. Kennedy International Airport

 John F. Kennedy International Airport (JFK) is the major entry point for international arrivals in the United States, and it is the largest international air freight gateway in the nation by value of shipments.
 Sections of the airport have been a foreign trade zone since 1984.
 About 100 airlines from more than 50 countries operate flights to JFK.
 The JFK–London Heathrow route is the leading U.S. international airport pair with over 2.9 million passengers in 2000.
-Other top international destinations from JFK are Charles de Gaulle Airport in Paris, Incheon International Airport in Seoul, Barajas Airport in Madrid, Ben Gurion International Airport in Tel Aviv, Cibao International Airport in Santiago de los Caballeros, Las Américas International Airport in Santo Domingo, Frankfurt Airport in Frankfurt, Narita and Tokyo International Airports in Tokyo, Changi Airport in Singapore, and Guarulhos International Airport in Sao Paulo.
+Other top international destinations from JFK are Charles de Gaulle Airport in Paris, Incheon International Airport in Seoul, Barajas Airport in Madrid, Ben Gurion International Airport in Tel Aviv, Cibao International Airport in Santiago de los Caballeros, Las Américas International Airport in Santo Domingo, Frankfurt Airport in Frankfurt, Narita and Tokyo International Airports in Tokyo, Changi Airport in Singapore, and Guarulhos International Airport in São Paulo.
 The airport is located along Jamaica Bay near Howard Beach, Queens.
 The elevated AirTrain JFK people mover system connects JFK to the New York City Subway and the Long Island Rail Road.

 Newark Liberty International Airport

 Opened in 1928, Newark Liberty International Airport (EWR) is considered the first major commercial airport in North America.
 Amelia Earhart dedicated the Newark Metropolitan Airport Administration Building in 1935.
-It is the fifth busiest international air gateway. and the busiest in the region in number of flights.
-In 2003, Newark became the terminus of the world's longest non-stop scheduled airline route, Continental's service to Hong Kong.
+It is the fifth busiest international air gateway.
+From 2003, Newark became the terminus of the world's longest non-stop scheduled airline route, Continental's service to Hong Kong by United Airlines and Cathay Pacific in 2014 respectively.

 In 2004, Singapore Airlines broke Continental's record by starting direct 18-hour flights to Singapore.
 The airport is located in Newark, New Jersey, about 12 mi west of downtown Manhattan.
 The top three international destinations from Newark are London, Toronto and Tel Aviv.
 It connects to NJ Transit commuter trains and Amtrak intercity trains via the AirTrain Newark monorail.
 In 2022, the International Air Transport Association removed Newark from the NYC city code.